 Just like the last year’s Royal Oak Offshore Grand Prix Collection, the 26400SO.OO.A002CA.01 features the same good old AP Caliber 3126/3840 automatic chronograph movement.
 Based on the AP 3120 “tractor” movement, it features an add-on chronograph module supplied by Dubois-Depraz.

-While the caliber is anything but new, it is still a very reliable and robust movement.
+While the caliber is anything but new, it is still a reliable and robust movement.
 Featuring so many parts (it is built of 365 components and comprises whole 59 jewels: 19 more than the jewel count of the base cal.
-3120,) the mechanism will be more expensive to service, but for a person able to spend more than $30k on watch this probably won’t be a problem.
+3120,) the mechanism will be more expensive to service, but for a person able to spend more than $30k on a watch this probably won’t be a problem.

 As usual, its signature stainless steel case and the octagonal bezel in black ceramic are screwed together with eight polished stainless steel screws.

 The black ceramic is not limited just to the bezel.
 The crown and the chronograph push-pieces are also made of this scratch-resistant composite material.